zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started-livelabs/get-started-livelabs.md

     ![](images/create-adw-license.png)

 11. Click **Create Autonomous Database**.
-The Autonomous Data Warehouse instance starts provisioning.
-Click **Autonomous Data Warehouse** again from the hamburger menu to see a list of Autonomous Database in your console.
+The Oracle Autonomous Data Warehouse instance starts provisioning.
+Click **Autonomous Data Warehouse** again from the hamburger menu to see a list of Oracle Autonomous Database instances in your console.

-12. Click the ADW instance you just created.
+12. Click the Autonomous Data Warehouse instance you just created.

     ![](images/adb_instance.png)